patty6339/github-docs-example/README.md

 NameError: name 'undefined_variable' is not defined
 ```
 > Including the programming languages after the first backticks helps to color code your codeblock

+## Step 2 - Screenshots
+Use a screen snipping to to screenshot your screen with the code you want to share.
+Don't take a picture of your screen using your phone.

+Note: when you can, always provide a codeblock instead of a screenshot.

 ## Step 3 - Use Github Flavored Markdown Task Lists